nataliausoltseva/RecipeMe/README.md

 ```

 - Setup basic mobile app using Kotlin.
 The app should be able to connect to the API and the CRUD functionality works as expected.
+- DB should not be wiped if rebuilding image.
+If any new columns, they should just be aded to the DB rather than removing all data.
+- Add Sort functionality in the app by:
+    1. Name
+    2. Portion
+    3. Create Date
+- Filter out the reipecs by ingredients.
+Being able to uncheck the ingredients and hide the recipes.

 </details>